Editing Data

 Section titled “Editing Images”The easiest way to replace an image is to simply drag an image file from your computer onto the page of the artist, album, or track you want to change the image for.
 This only works when you are logged in.

-The other way to replace images is using the Replace Image option, which is the second editing option in the list.
-Here we will use OurR’s 2021 single 잠.
+The other way to replace images is using the Replace Image option, which is the second editing option in the list, to provide a URL to the image you want to use.

 Merging Items